SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 This is print the dialog eg: Order placed for Simon
 <br>![](/exercises/Exercise_2/images/image(73).png)

+76. Select the second Toast message and add the text "error" as Toast Message.

 # Open App in Preview Portal

 76. Click launch